Noiredd/PEGAS/docs/tutorial.md

 Sometimes it can recover from that, other times not - but the more *late* the launch was, the more performance degradation this causes; eventually, vehicle might not have enough fuel to make it to orbit.
 Similar situation occurs if the launch was timed too early - UPFG points the vehicle more to the east, to make it *catch up* with the target plane, wasting fuel in the same manner.
 This is a difficult parameter to get right, but fortunately as long as you're in a reasonable range, it only hinders performance (instead of causing critical failures).
-Experimentally, I found times of 120-150 seconds to work good.
+Experimentally, I found that times on the order of 120-150 seconds work well.
 Vehicles that reach orbit faster will need less advance time, while those long burning upper stages might use more.

 ##### verticalAscentTime and pitchOverAngle